A Tiny C (x86_64) Function Hooking Library

 Simply put, the trampoline function behaves as the original, unpatched function.
 As shown above it consists of the target function’s original instruction bytes as well as a call to the target function, offset by the JMP patch length.

-The tampoline generation code for cdl86 is shown below:
+The trampoline generation code for cdl86 is shown below:

 1